ravisheth/mapsseq/protocol.md

-# MaP-seq protocol
+# MaPS-seq protocol

-This document contains the MaP-seq protocol (as published in Sheth et al., Nature Biotechnology 2019, internal version v3.0).
+This document contains the MaPS-seq protocol (as published in Sheth et al., Nature Biotechnology 2019, internal version v3.0).
 The published manuscript methods section represents the most accurate protocol, but here I've tried to make things easier to follow and provide as much rationale as possible why certain decisions were made in designing different aspects of the method.

 I would highly recommend trying a control mixing experiment (e.g. as performed in the paper in Fig. 1 with clusters containing different bacterial species) before trying a biological sample for the first time.
 There are many complex steps to this protocol and so this is a good validation that everything is working before advancing to actual samples.